atelich139/InvoiceDemo/README.md

 ## Filtering
 - The filter button is 'intelligent' as it only allows filtering of the type of invoices that are in the user's list.
-- Supports a quick action to clear the filter.
-If a user presses, holds, and drags off of the button; the filter is cleared.
+- If a user presses, holds, and drags off of the button; the filter is cleared.
+(I wanted to give a visual feedback to this, but didn't have time)
+- Search function works while list is filtered.
+If the filter is cleared while something is being searched for, it keeps search in place in unfiltered list.

 ## Loging In